pengweiqhca/Xunit.DependencyInjection/README.md

-﻿Use Microsoft.Extensions.DependencyInjection to resolve xUnit test cases.
+﻿Uses Microsoft.Extensions.DependencyInjection to resolve xUnit test cases.

 How to use
 =============